codycarter1763/Arcade-Table-Restoration/README.md

 # Retrofitting a Monitor
 For the monitor, I used an old Dell monitor that I salvaged from a friend of mine for this build.
 It is just the right size to fill the space where the original CRT screen was and makes for a lightweight addition.
 For mounting, I used 2x4 pieces of wood cut to length to mount onto the CRT screen mounting holes.
 I then used velcro to secure the screen on for easy removal.

-Since the screen has HDMI, this allows me to hook up any console or computer to the aracde table.
+Since the screen has HDMI, this allows me to hook up any console or computer to the arcade table.

 ![IMG_4855](https://github.com/user-attachments/assets/9e74c321-6e4f-4541-88be-851fa443a24b)